AbenezerMamo/just-ified-kidding/README.md

 7. My humility
 8. The 50k+ students who accepted a C in like the 3rd problem set in a class teaching C
 9. Getting pointers from a text book
+10. Taking advantage of my home boy to pit him against Uncle Sam & brainwash idiologies of freedom and liberty to advance dark money untaxed XoXo
+11. He didn't sleep with your girl on Valentine's.
+He was doing the ladies a favor.
+Yeah he pissed me off too.
+12. No Rolls Royce deals for a rapper yet because they aleady Ghost wrote the whip